 Drop-in hours schedule and Calendly appointment request link.

 About Dr. Cristina Cortesi

 Prior to coming to Stevenson, Dr. Cortesi worked for six years as the SAP and Restorative Justice Coordinator at Evanston Township High School.
-Cortesi also worked as a general school social worker and at the Lake County Health Department as a substance abuse counselor.
+Dr. Cortesi also worked as a general school social worker and at the Lake County Health Department as a substance use/misuse counselor.
 In addition, Dr. Cortesi has worked extensively with community coalitions.
-Cortesi previously served as a committee leader and the chair of the Evanston Substance Abuse Prevention Coalition.
-Dr. Cortesi is currently the Marijuana Committee co-chair of the Stand Strong Coalition and a consultant to its executive board, as well as a member of the Lake County Underage Drinking and Drug Prevention Task Force.
+She previously served as a committee leader and the chair of the Evanston Substance Abuse Prevention Coalition.
+She currently services on the Sustainability Committee of the Stand Strong Coalition and is a consultant to its executive board.
+Dr. Cortesi is also a member of the Lake County Underage Drinking and Drug Prevention Task Force.

-Dr. Cortesi is passionate about working collaboratively with all members of the community to promote change and prevent substance abuse.
+Dr. Cortesi is passionate about working collaboratively with all members of the community to promote change and prevent substance use/misuse.

 Naloxone Use at Stevenson High School

 Stevenson High School was one of the first high schools in the Chicago area to carry the life-saving drug Naloxone in the building.
-Naloxone is used to reverse the effects of an opioid overdose through an auto-injector.
+Naloxone is used to reverse the effects of an opioid overdose.
 The school was featured in Chicago media for its decision to carry Naloxone.
 Here are some of the reports: